 After you've explored the island's underwater life, dry off and direct your attention to the Donkey Sanctuary Bonaire.
-Established in 1993 by Dutch Nationals Marina Melis and her husband Ed Koopman, the sanctuary provides a safe and peaceful oasis for more than 400 orphaned donkeys.
+Established in 1993 by Dutch Nationals Marina Melis and her husband Ed Koopman, the sanctuary has provided a safe and peaceful oasis for hundreds of orphaned donkeys over multiple decades.

-The sanctuary welcomes visitors daily from 10 a.m. to 5 p.m., and you can tour the sanctuary on foot or by car or bike.
-Admission for adults costs $7, while admission for children 12 and under is $3.50.
-The Donkey Sanctuary Bonaire is south of Kralendijik, five minutes from Bonaire International Airport.
+The sanctuary is open daily from 10 a.m. to 5 p.m., with final entry at 4 p.m.
+Admission costs $9 for adults and $4.50 for children ages 12 and younger.
+The Donkey Sanctuary Bonaire is south of Kralendijik, 5 minutes from the Bonaire International Airport.
 For more information, visit the sanctuary's website.